samarpanpoudel26/CT-Based-Lungs-Cancer-Detection-Using-Deep-Learning/README.md

 ---

-Due to licensing restrictions, the  MRI dataset is not included.
+Due to licensing restrictions, the  CT dataset is not included.